heheleo/algo25/content/Unit 4/Artificial Intelligence/Support Vector Machines.md

-Support Vector Machines (SVMs) are supervised learning models that classify a set of data.
+Supervised learning models that classify a set of data.
 SVMs aim to find the optimal hyperplane, which is a decision boundary separating the classes, such that the distance from the hyperplane to the nearest data point on each side is maximised.
 This hyperplane is called the maximum-margin hyperplane, and the classifier it produces is called the maximum-margin classifier.
 The data points closest to the decision boundary are called "support vectors".

 ![[sphx_glr_plot_separating_hyperplane_001.png]]